 Springton Manor Farm is a historic farm and national historic district located in Wallace Township, Chester County, Pennsylvania.
 The farm has 14 contributing buildings, 1 contributing site, and 5 contributing structures.
 They include the main house, a cistern (c.
 1870), tool shed (c.
 1850), privy (c.
 1840), spring and milk house (c.
 1836), carriage house (c.
 1840, 1887), small barn (c.
 1845), corn crib (c.
 1845), bank barn (c.
 1750), stone lean-to (c.
 1711, 1745), the ruins of a stone spring house (c.
 1735), and hydraulic dams (c.
 1870).
 The main house is in three sections; the earliest dates about 1836, with additions and modifications made in 1887 and 1912.
 It is a 2 1/2-story, seven bay by two bay, stuccoed stone dwelling with Georgian and Queen Anne style design details.
 Originally built by Joseph Muckleduff in the early 1700s.
 Upon Joseph's death 9 Sep 1750, Springton Manor was left to his brother Samuel Muckleduff..
 It was the home of Congressman Abraham Robinson McIlvaine (1804-1863).
-The property is administered as a park and agricultural history museum by Chester County.It was added to the National Register of Historic Places in 1979.For Springton Manor Farm and beyond, use our Glenmoore itinerary planner to get the most from your Glenmoore vacation.
+The property is administered as a park and agricultural history museum by Chester County.It was added to the National Register of Historic Places in 1979.Using our international travel planner, Glenmoore attractions like Springton Manor Farm can form part of a personalized travel itinerary.

 Create an itinerary including Springton Manor Farm